italiangrid/storm/clientSRM-guide.md

 <a name="srmclients">&nbsp;</a>
 ### SRM clients

 StoRM distributes clients for contacting SRM services.
-These clients are not StoRM clients but general purpose SRM clients and can be use to contact any Web Service implementing the SRM interface.
-This document describes usage examples for the main functionalities of the SRM specification v2.2.
+These clients are not the StoRM clients but the general purpose SRM clients and can be use to contact any Web Service implementing the SRM interface.
+This document provides some examples of the main functionalities of the SRM specification v2.2.

 <a name="basicconcepts">&nbsp;</a>
 #### Basic concepts